AeneasVerif/aeneas/README.md

 # Aeneas

-Aeneas is a compiler from LLBC, a language inspired by Rust's MIR, to pure lambda calculus.
-It is intended to be used in combination with [Charon](https://github.com/Kachoc/charon), which compiles Rust programs to LLBC, to allow the verification of Rust programs in proof assistants.
+Aeneas is a verification toolchain for Rust programs.
+It relies on a translation from Rusts's MIR internal language to a pure lamdba calculus.
+It is intended to be used in combination with [Charon](https://github.com/Kachoc/charon), which compiles Rust programs to an intermediate representation called LLBC.
 It currently has a backend for the [F\*](https://www.fstar-lang.org) theorem prover, and we intend to add backends for other provers such as [Coq](https://coq.inria.fr/), [HOL4](https://hol-theorem-prover.org/) or [LEAN](https://leanprover.github.io/).